MinnaZhong/ufactory_doc_usermanual/en/support_articles/hardware/how-to-update-the-end-io-board-firmware.md

-# How to update the end io board firmware?
+# How to update the end IO board firmware?

 ## Download
 - Windows: [xarm-tool-gui-win-amd64-2.17.1](https://drive.google.com/drive/folders/19qFJlldeSs_SH1UTjnMnNToeXC-BqS-N?usp=sharing)

-## How to check the end io board version?
+## How to check the end IO board version?
 Launch xarm-tool-gui, enter the <u>Robot IP</u> and click <u>Connect</u>.
 As shown in the figure below, the IO Board version is V2.6.0.
 ![](../assets/endio_board_1.png)

-### Mapping of end io firmware to robot
+### Mapping of end IO firmware to robot

 | Robot Arm Model            | End IO Board File                      | Version Number |
 | -------------------------- | -------------------------------------- | -------------- |